thomascombe/opinionated-php-laravel-guidelines/README.md

 ### Function path, happy end

-In function, you have to put error check (return, exception) first, this last instruction must be a happy end!
+In function, you SHOULD put error check (return, exception) first, this last instruction must be a happy end!

 ```php
 // Good